bjshively/learncthehardway/README.md

 ---

 Pointers aren't just arrays.
 They aren't the same thing, even though C lets you interact with them in many of the same ways.
 An example of them not working the same is you can't get the size of an entire array by doing `sizeof(ptr)`.
 That will give you the size of the pointer, not what it points at.

+`*ptr` "dereferences" the pointer: go get the value of what ptr is pointing at.